 Purchasing a vacation property is a big investment, but renting it out can pay off in spades given enough time.
 While finding the right property to buy may seem like the hardest part of the process, there’s still a lot to do after you close.
 Not only do you have to set the property up and potentially do renovations, but you also have to figure out how to find renters and what your rates should be, amongst other things.

 If you’ve just purchased a rental property, don’t stress.
 The team at Network Real Estate has decades of experience helping rental property owners get their homes ready to be listed.
 The first step?
 Checking out these tips for preparing a rental property.

 1. Replace anything that needs replacing.

 Returning customers can be a big part of your rental business, but people won’t keep coming back if your house is run down or beat up.
-After you purchase your rental property, the first thing you should do is take note of things like cosmetic damages or broken appliances and fix those things ASAP.
-It can be a big investment upfront, but it will pay off in the long run.
+After you purchase your rental property, the first thing you should do is note things like cosmetic damages or broken appliances and fix those things ASAP.
+It can be an enormous investment upfront, but it will pay off in the long run.

 2. Furnish and decorate.